 • If you have an upset stomach avoid indulging in anything

 • Pantocid dsr

-Buy the above mentioned anti-emetic drugs online from various online pharmacies, you can buy it from our site to avail periodic offers.
+Buy the above-mentioned anti-emetic drugs online from various online pharmacies, you can buy them from our site to avail of periodic offers.

 Myths and facts:

 Fact: it is not true as the body knows what is best for it and is eliminating unwanted things from the body.
 Do not rush to take the medicine as vomiting heals on its own.

 Myth: vomiting two to three times is dangerous